 Commitment to Community Cardiovascular Health Benefit for Firefighters

 Colorado State Statute 14-172, outlines the importance of ensuring our firefighters are equipped with health benefits to specifically address understanding and maintaining optimal cardiovascular health.
 Our CORE program ensures our firefighters have access to critical testing outlined by statute 14-172.
-Please see the Colorado Firefighter Heart and Cancer Benefits Trust website for more in-depth information on how this program applies to you and your crew.
+Please see the Colorado Firefighter Heart, Cancer, and Behavioral Health Benefits Trust website for more in-depth information on how this program applies to you and your crew.
 You can also find information on reimbursement procedures and any grant funding available to your department.

 We do our best to make this process easy and accessible.
-When you get your testing at our CSU facility in Fort Collins, CO, there are no extra fees.
-But if logistics make it difficult to come to us, we can come to you.
-The only catch is we do charge additional fees to cover our travel expenses and we need to make sure your facility can accommodate our testing procedures.
+When you get your testing at our CSU facility in Fort Collins, Colorado, there are no extra fees.
+If logistics make it difficult to come to us, we can come to you with the addition of fees to cover our travel expenses.
+We will also need to make sure your facility can accommodate our testing process.

 Are you ready to get started?